dandevri/cod.es/CodeTrain/ES6/notes.md

 ## 16.9
 Sort filters the original array.
 It doesn't create a new array.
 JS only knows some default sort function.
 If you want to sort something yourself, you need to write your own compare function.

+## 16.10
+*Skipped*

+## 6.2
+Object oriented programming with classes.
+Functional programming are mostly based on functions, which are the core part of JavaScript.
+Each part is a seperate object and you want to create multiple of it.
+You make your code resuable.

+* Encapsulation; data and functionality into an object
+* Class / template / blueprint; new block of code that is encapsulated.

+`new` keyword creates the object.

+* class is cookiecutter
+* object itself is a instance

+The new keyword calls a function but it's a special kind of function.
+It's a function to construct an object.
+Every class needs a constructor.
+It's the setup.

+This keyword is a reference to the current object.
+You don't have to specify the funnction keyword inside class.

+## 6.3
+You want to give arguments to the created instance.